-We will be contacting patients by telephone and confirming appointments ahead of their scheduled time.
-We will request that all patients who are attending Thames Dental Surgery update their standard medical and dental history forms beforehand.
-These forms are available on our website in electronic format and during the next few months we will no longer be using paper forms.
+We will request that all patients who are attending Thames Dental Surgery update their standard medical and dental history forms using the link provided in the text message reminder.
 To assist us to communicate with you please update your contact Email address and telephone number.
 We have currently suspended our patient routine appointment reminder service so you will not be sent a letter or text message asking you to book an appointment.
 Reminders for booked appointments will still be sent via text message.

 The assessment forms include a new section which will allow us to assess your level of risk for coronavirus infection before you attend the surgery, these questions will also be asked when the practice is making contact prior to your appointment.

-You may find that appointment availabilities are limited as we will be seeing restricted numbers of patients.
-As time goes on we will expand the service until all three of our surgeries are operational but that is dependent on the guidance issued by the DoH, PHE and NHS England and the Covid-19 Alert Level.
+You may find that appointment availabilities are limited as we are still experiencing some restriction in the number of patients coming through the practice.
+All of our surgeries are operational but that is dependent on the guidance issued by the DoH, PHE and NHS England and the Covid-19 Alert Level.

-We will ask that you please use your bathroom at home as we would not be able to provide restroom facilities during the initial phase of our return.
+We will ask that you please use your bathroom at home to limit the use of the restroom facilities.
 Please remember to brush your teeth and use a mouthwash at home before your appointment and try not to eat or drink anything until after your appointment.

-Over the last months we have been busy trying to actively ensure we have sufficient PPE supplies, prepare new protocols and undergo training for us to remain compliant and safe for your visit.
-The fallow time of between 30mins-60mins we have to observe between patients currently will inevitably affect our ability to offer appointments to patients to previous levels of service.
+We have sufficient PPE supplies, protocols and training for us to remain compliant and safe for your visit.
+The fallow time we have to observe between patients with respiratory conditions currently will inevitably affect our ability to offer appointments to patients to previous levels of service.
 Aerosol generating procedures carry higher risks and require enhanced protection equipment to enable the team to safely provide you with treatment.
 To combat this we have installed a bespoke fresh air mechanical ventilation system in the surgeries.